vLeeH/vLeeH/README.md

 🇧🇷 Born in São Paulo, Brazil

-Enthusiast of python & web development technologies.
+Enthusiast of Python & web development technologies.

 ## Stack 💻
 A few things I'm working and learning: